American Motors Corporation: International legacy

-Beginning in 1960, American Motors' executive vice president of international operations Roy D. Chapin Jr. embarked on a strong international campaign to set up importation and local assembly operations of American Motors vehicles around the world.
-In five years, Chapin increased foreign sales to 73,489 cars which at the same time grew AMC's share of the U.S. export market from 2.5 percent to 14.3 percent.
+Beginning in 1960, American Motors' executive vice president of international operations Roy D. Chapin Jr. embarked on a strong international campaign to set up importation and local assembly operations of American Motors vehicles worldwide.
+In five years, Chapin increased foreign sales to 73,489 cars, which at the same time grew AMC's share of the U.S. export market from 2.5 percent to 14.3 percent.

 Chapin successfully established or re-established vehicle assembly operations in Argentina, Australia, Belgium (via Renault of France), Chile, Costa Rica, Germany, Iran, Mexico, New Zealand, Peru, Philippines, South Africa, and Venezuela.
-He also strengthened international export operations with exports to the United Kingdom, Denmark, Finland, Iceland, and Norway in Europe; and to countries in the Middle East, the Caribbean, and South America.
-The Rambler Classic would even become the basis of Argentina's future national car, the Torino.
-After becoming CEO in 1967 Chapin organized the acquisition of Jeep from Kaiser Motors in 1970 with American Motors thereby inheriting all existing international Jeep operations.
+He also strengthened international export operations with exports to the United Kingdom, Denmark, Finland, Iceland, and Norway in Europe, and to countries in the Middle East, the Caribbean, and South America.

+The Rambler Classic would become the basis of Argentina's future national car, the Torino.
+After becoming CEO in 1967, Chapin organized the acquisition of Kaiser Jeep from Kaiser Industries in 1970, with American Motors, thereby inheriting all existing international Jeep operations.
 These helped sustain American Motors during the 1970s and 1980s.

 While the Rambler marque had been dropped in the United States after the 1969 model year, all export markets retained the Rambler name, with the longest to retain it being Mexico until 1983.